 For student assistants, the UvA has special regulations governing the duration and scope of their appointment.
 For more information, see the regulation below and Article 10.1 to 10.4 of the CAO.

 In the case of academic staff, the Board establishes appointment conditions that job candidates must meet for each individual position.
-The Academic Staff Conditions of Appointment and Promotion Framework Document (Kader Benoemings- en Bevorderingseisen van Wetenschappelijk Personeel) sets out the conditions for new appointments and promotions.
+The Framework for Requirements for Appointments and Promotions of UvA Academic Staff (Kader Benoemings- en Bevorderingseisen van Wetenschappelijk Personeel) sets out the conditions for new appointments and promotions.
 The Framework Document stipulates, per post and level, which requirements apply to the UvA as a whole and which can be specified by individual faculties.

 All UvA staff involved in teaching and research have an individual responsibility to uphold standards and values of academic integrity.
 The University of Amsterdam endorses the Netherlands Code of Conduct for Academic Practice, which describes the principles of academic integrity.

 As an employee you are insured in and around your UvA workplace.
 In addition, the UvA offers several group health insurance policies.
 UvA staff and their family members, as well as pensioners and (former) employees who are incapacitated for work are entitled to make use of this policy.
 Visit the websites to calculate your health insurance premium and apply for health insurance: